 As part of the mapping analysis, MVPC also investigated the presence of any "critical" facilities at potential risk of future flood damage or loss.
-Two such facilities have been identified in the 100-year floodplain: PITA (Plum Island Taxpayers Association) Hall on Plum Island Boulevard and the sewage pumping station for Plum structures account for \$114.8 million (92%) of the total valuation, followed in turn by commercial at \$3.9 million (3.1%), institutional at \$5.8 million (4.6%), and industrial at \$322,800 (0.3%).
+Two such facilities have been identified in the 100-year floodplain: PITA (Plum Island Taxpayers Association) Hall on Plum Island Boulevard and the sewage pumping station for Plum Island off of Olga account for \$114.8 million (92%) of the total valuation, followed in turn by commercial at \$3.9 million (3.1%), institutional at \$5.8 million (4.6%), and industrial at \$322,800 (0.3%).

-Island off of Olga Way.
+Way.
 According to Town officials, there are no plans to site any future critical facilities in the Town's flood hazard areas.

 MVPC also examined non-critical facilities in the 100-year floodplain areas.
 This analysis revealed the presence of 799 residential, commercial, industrial, and institutional structures in the 100-year floodplain.
 Based on current (2014) Assessor records, these structures collectively are valued at \$124.9 million.
-Residential
+Residential structures buildings in Newbury were located within the 100-year floodplain.
+It is important to point out that this increase is not the result of new building construction in the floodplain since 2008, but rather is due to the Town's adoption in 2012 and 2014 of the updated FIRM maps prepared by FEMA that went into effect on July 16th, 2014.
+The new maps expanded the previous (1979) flood hazard area in Newbury by 223 acres in 2012 and by another 1,023.9 acres in 2014.

-The current figure of 799 structures on 664 Newbury properties within the floodplain represents a greater than five-fold increase in structures within Newbury's flood zone since preparation of the last National
+The current figure of 799 structures on 664 Newbury properties within the floodplain represents a greater than five-fold increase in structures within Newbury's flood zone since preparation of the last National Hazard Mitigation Plan.
+In 2008, 124